Public Service Commission of Wisconsin: Notable rate cases

-In 2014, the Public Service Commission came under atypical scrutiny for three utility rate cases.
-The primary issue in the three cases was the matter of distributed generation.
-The cases drew widespread opposition from ratepayers regarding increases in the fixed fees for all customers.
+In 2014, the Public Service Commission was subject to atypical scrutiny in three utility rate cases.
+The primary issue in the three cases was distributed generation.
+Ratepayers drew widespread opposition to increases in fixed fees for all customers.

 The largest utility of the three, We Energies, also proposed increasing fees on customers who generate their own power, like those with rooftop solar.
 The case generated thousands of public comments opposing the changes.
 Around 500 ratepayers came out to protest the rate case at the public hearing in October.

-The Public Service Commission’s staff analyst on these cases, Corey Singletary, testified that We Energies had not provided enough evidence to justify the changes they requested.
+The Public Service Commission's staff analyst on these cases, Corey Singletary, testified that We Energies had not provided enough evidence to justify the changes they requested.
 Through discovery, We Energies was forced to reveal that it had commissioned and paid for a study stating that net metering customers provided a net benefit to all ratepayers, contradicting their claims in the rate case.

-Despite the lack of evidence to support the changes, the Commission voted to approve the requested increase to the fixed charges both for all customers and the additional charge on self-generators.
+Despite the lack of evidence to support the changes, the Commission voted to approve the requested increase to the fixed charges both for all customers and the additional charge for self-generators.
 Chairman Phil Montgomery and Commissioner Ellen Nowak supported the change, while Commissioner Eric Callisto dissented.